Arian Foster: 2015 season

 Foster started the 2015 season injured and did not play until Week 4 against the Atlanta Falcons.
 Foster ruptured his Achilles tendon on October 25, 2015, in a Week 7 loss to the Miami Dolphins.
 Two days later, Foster was placed on injured reserve, effectively ending his season.
 Foster played in four games and finished the 2015 season with 63 carries for 163 rushing yards and one rushing touchdown to go along with 22 receptions for 227 receiving yards and two receiving touchdowns.

 Foster was released by the Texans on March 3, 2016.
 He finished his Texans career with 6,472 yards and 54 rushing touchdowns, both franchise records.

 Miami Dolphins

 On July 18, 2016, Foster signed a one-year contract with the Miami Dolphins.
 Foster wore #34 during the preseason, but would later change it to #29 before the regular season started.
 He rushed for 55 yards in four games before suffering another lower body injury.

 Retirement

 On October 24, 2016, one day after rushing for five yards on three carries in Week 7 against the Buffalo Bills, Foster announced his retirement from the NFL.

+During a 2017 appearance on The Joe Rogan Experience, Foster expressed regret in playing football saying, “If I had to do it over again, I wouldn’t have played football, I’d be a scientist.
+Not even close.”
+Foster cited the physical damage, the ‘awkward reality of living in a fishbowl as a young man’ and feeling it’s worth not the fame and fortune.